flabbergast/libopencm3-ex/README.md

 Writes a few bytes, then reads a few bytes, from a standard I2C EEPROM.
 The bytes read are printed over USART (on PA9/PA10).
 Connections and address can be seen in the code (different setups for F0 and L0).

+### serplus

+A bit more serious example.
+Expects [serplus shield] on [the bat board] with F072; turn it into a [SerPlus](https://jeelabs.org/article/1649f/) with some extra (optional) features (raw mode, neopix status, ...).
+See its readme.
+Original code by jcw [here](https://github.com/jeelabs/embello/tree/master/explore/1649-f103/serplus).

 ## General setup notes

 You are expected to a C compiler (for ARM) and some development tools (e.g. make and git) installed and ready to use.
 You can get a [toolchain from arm.com]; or use one provided by your system package manager (if you're on a normal system like some linux, bsd or mac).
 For the development tools, use your package manager.